Blackhole server: AS112

 The AS112 project is a group of volunteer name server operators joined in an autonomous system.
 They run anycasted instances of the name servers that answer reverse DNS lookups for private network and link-local addresses sent to the public Internet.
 These queries are ambiguous by their nature, and cannot be answered correctly.
 Providing negative answers reduces the load on the public DNS infrastructure.

 History

 Before 2001, the in-addr.arpa zones for the private networks were delegated to a single instance of name servers, blackhole-1.iana.org and blackhole-2.iana.org, called the blackhole servers.
 The IANA-run servers were under increasing load from improperly-configured NAT networks, leaking out reverse DNS queries, also causing unnecessary load on the root servers.
 The decision was made by a small subset of root server operators to run the reverse delegations; each announcing the network using the autonomous system number of 112.
 Later, the group of volunteers has grown to include many other organizations.

-An alternative approach, using DNAME redirection, was adopted by the IETF in May 2015.
-DNS zone administrators can redirect queries to AS112 by setting up a DNAME redirection to empty.as112.arpa.
+A newer approach, using DNAME redirection, was adopted by the IETF in May 2015.

+Instead of requiring AS112 blackhole server operators to manually configure each of the zones to be blackholed, a single empty zone empty.as112.arpa is to be configured, acting as the DNAME target for any zone to be blackholed.
+This makes it easier to add and remove such zones from the DNS, especially considering that AS112 is run by many independent volunteer operators.

+For this, the IANA has allocated new IPv4 and IPv6 prefixes for the name server blackhole.as112.arpa responding authoritatively for the zone.
+Once it is evident that the new design has been deployed sufficiently, the old blackhole-1/2.iana.org name servers may be retired and the zone delegations be replaced with DNAME records, although this has not yet happened for the zones below as of June 2026.